 If you're in a bind and looking to clean resin off your glass piece, you'll likely resort to vigorously chipping your way through the hard and sticky substance.
 Doing this can work, but is more laborious and least effective than learning how to clean resin with isopropyl alcohol.
 Don't throw away your resin-encrusted glass pipe quite yet.
 A quick and easy isopropyl alcohol solution can do most of the heavy lifting for you.
-You can have a clean and spotless glass pipe that looks like when you first bought it.
+You can have a clean and spotless glass pipe that looks like when you first bought it

 The Benefits of Smoking Out of a Clean Glass Piece

 After many uses, you'll likely develop resin from the flower or concentrate reclaim in your glass piece.
 Smoking resin can dramatically alter the natural aromatic profile of the flower or concentrate you consume.
 That means you won't get the full sensory experience provided by pungent terpenes.
 Smoking out of a dirty glass piece, rig, or vaporizer can also make your hits feel harsher than they should.
-If you suffer from respiratory conditions, smoking resin can make your symptoms worse.

 In order to maintain your glass piece in pristine fashion, you should clean your piece every week or two, if you don't use it as often.
 Cleaning your glass pipe with isopropyl alcohol regularly can